notred27/MovieMash/README.md

 - Random Profile Data: [randomuser.me](https://randomuser.me/)

-The scripts used to format this data can be found in [/data-formatting](data-formatting).
+The scripts used to parse and format this data can be found in [/data-formatting](data-formatting).